-The 2020 HOT Summit is a conference designed for everyone using and interested in OpenStreetMap and humanitarian mapping.
+The Humanitarian OpenStreetMap Summit 2020 is a conference designed for everyone using and interested in OpenStreetMap and humanitarian mapping.

-Our goal is to bring together the diverse users that make up OpenStreetMap and the HOT worldwide community and to make everyone feel welcome to participate, speak up, ask questions, and engage in the event, sessions, and conversations.
-The growing diversity of the OpenStreetMap community includes hobbyists and professionals, people of different ethnic backgrounds and gender identities, rich and poor, etc. This is the OpenStreetMap community and are all welcome and encouraged to attend the HOT Summit.
+Our goal is to bring together the diverse users that make up the humanitarian OpenStreetMap community and to make everyone feel welcome to participate, speak up, ask questions, and engage in the event, sessions, and conversations.
+The growing diversity of the OpenStreetMap community includes hobbyists and professionals, people of different ethnic backgrounds and gender identities, rich and poor, etc. This is the OpenStreetMap community and are all welcome and encouraged to attend the Summit.

 Our anti-harassment policy is as follows:

 Harassment includes offensive verbal comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or background; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the offender up to expulsion from the conference.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately by emailing us at firstname.lastname@example.org.

 Conference staff will be happy to assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.